 Russian River Watershed Association High School Video Contest

 Fame!
 Prize money!
 What’s not to love about the annual Russian River Watershed High School video contest?
-The 2020-2021 contest theme was “Know Where the Water Goes”.
+The 2023 contest theme is “How has drought impacted you or your community?
+How can we be more resilient to drought?”.
 High school students in Windsor are encouraged to participate in the annual video contest every spring.
 Students have the opportunity to learn and teach about environmental issues using their creative ideas and filming skills.
 In addition to prize money, winners have their videos shown on local public television, and between feature films in local movie theaters!

 Please click here for entry information and to check out the winning videos from 2008 to present.

 Sonoma Water’s Water Education Program

 From their website: The Water Education Program uses a comprehensive approach to help students and educators learn about the vital role of water and energy in our communities.
 Our programs are FREE and aligned with the Next Generation Science Standards.
 We teach inquiry-based, exploratory science.
 We provide classroom visits, field trips, and curriculum materials for teachers and their students.
 Our goal is for students to become environmental stewards and informed citizens who can examine the world through an inquisitive, scientific lens.